-As of March 31, 2023, the Company's cash, cash equivalents and restricted cash were \$127.5 million, of which \$1.6 million was restricted cash related to lease commitments and \$0.2 million was held by its Russian subsidiary designated solely for use in its operations.
+As of June 30, 2023, the Company's cash, cash equivalents and restricted cash were \$115.0 million, of which \$3.0 million was restricted cash related to lease commitments and \$0.2 million was held by its Russian subsidiary designated solely for use in its operations.
 In April 2023, in light of current market conditions, the Board took steps to extend cash runway by pausing further development of SEL-302 for the treatment of MMA and conducting a targeted headcount reduction of approximately 25%.
-The Company intends to continue evaluating its development programs and operating expenses on an ongoing basis.
-The Company believes the cash, cash equivalents and restricted cash as of March 31, 2023 will enable it to fund its current planned operations for at least the next twelve months from the date of issuance of these financial statements, though it may realize additional cash resources upon the achievement of certain contingent collaboration milestones or it may pursue additional cash resources through public or private equity or debt financings or by establishing collaborations with other companies.
-Management's expectations with respect to its ability to fund current and long term planned operations are based on estimates that are subject to risks and uncertainties.
+On August 17, 2023, the Company announced additional steps to extend cash runway and maximize value for stockholders by continuing to prioritize development of SEL-212 and support of its collaboration with Astellas for Xork, and pausing further development of all of the Company's other clinical and preclinical product candidates that it is no longer actively advancing.
+The Company intends to seek collaboration partners for the assets in the development programs that it is no longer actively advancing.
+The Company believes the cash, cash equivalents and restricted cash as of June 30, 2023 will enable it to fund its current planned operations for at least the next twelve months from the date of issuance of these financial statements, though it may realize additional cash resources upon the achievement of certain contingent collaboration milestones or it may pursue additional cash resources through public or private equity or debt financings or by establishing collaborations with other companies.
+Management's expectations with respect to its ability to fund current and long-term planned operations are based on estimates that are subject to risks and uncertainties.
 If actual results are different from management's estimates, the Company may need to seek additional strategic or financing opportunities sooner than would otherwise be expected.
 However, there is no guarantee that any collaboration milestones will be achieved or that any of these strategic or financing opportunities will be executed on favorable terms, and some could be dilutive to existing stockholders.
 If the Company is unable to obtain additional funding on a timely basis, it may be forced to significantly curtail, delay, or discontinue one or more of its planned research or development programs or be unable to expand or maintain its operations or otherwise capitalize on its commercialization of its product candidates.
-The Company anticipates ope
+The Company anticipates continuing to generate operating losses for the foreseeable future due to, among other things, costs related to research and development of its product candidates and its administrative organization.